ResMed Inc. (NYSE:RMD) Expected to Post Quarterly Sales of $772.20 Million

-Equities analysts predict that ResMed Inc. (NYSE:RMD) will announce sales of $772.20 million for the current fiscal quarter, Zacks reports.
-Four analysts have issued estimates for ResMed’s earnings.
-The lowest sales estimate is $763.00 million and the highest is $781.00 million.
+Analysts expect ResMed Inc. (NYSE:RMD) to announce sales of $772.20 million for the current fiscal quarter, Zacks Investment Research reports.
+Four analysts have provided estimates for ResMed’s earnings.
+The highest sales estimate is $781.00 million and the lowest is $763.00 million.
 ResMed posted sales of $736.16 million during the same quarter last year, which would indicate a positive year over year growth rate of 4.9%.
-The business is scheduled to issue its next earnings report after the market closes on Thursday, January 28th.
+The firm is scheduled to issue its next earnings results after the market closes on Thursday, January 28th.

-On average, analysts expect that ResMed will report full-year sales of $3.13 billion for the current year, with estimates ranging from $3.09 billion to $3.16 billion.
-For the next year, analysts forecast that the company will post sales of $3.42 billion, with estimates ranging from $3.26 billion to $3.54 billion.
-Zacks’ sales calculations are an average based on a survey of sell-side analysts that that provide coverage for ResMed.
+On average, analysts expect that ResMed will report full year sales of $3.13 billion for the current financial year, with estimates ranging from $3.09 billion to $3.16 billion.
+For the next year, analysts expect that the company will report sales of $3.42 billion, with estimates ranging from $3.26 billion to $3.54 billion.
+Zacks’ sales averages are a mean average based on a survey of sell-side research firms that that provide coverage for ResMed.

-ResMed (NYSE:RMD) last issued its earnings results on Thursday, October 29th.
-The medical equipment provider reported $1.27 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.98 by $0.29.
-ResMed had a net margin of 21.02% and a return on equity of 30.34%.
-The company had revenue of $751.90 million during the quarter, compared to analysts’ expectations of $709.47 million.
-During the same period last year, the company posted $0.93 earnings per share.
-The firm’s quarterly revenue was up 10.4% compared to the same quarter last year.
+ResMed (NYSE:RMD) last posted its earnings results on Thursday, October 29th.
+The medical equipment provider reported $1.27 earnings per share for the quarter, beating analysts’ consensus estimates of $0.98 by $0.29.
+The firm had revenue of $751.90 million during the quarter, compared to analyst estimates of $709.47 million.
+ResMed had a net margin of 22.45% and a return on equity of 30.64%.
+ResMed’s revenue for the quarter was up 10.4% compared to the same quarter last year.
+During the same period last year, the firm posted $0.93 earnings per share.

-In related news, insider Rajwant Sodhi sold 1,500 shares of the firm’s stock in a transaction that occurred on Monday, November 2nd.
-The shares were sold at an average price of $195.16, for a total transaction of $292,740.00.
-Following the sale, the insider now owns 31,089 shares in the company, valued at $6,067,329.24.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, CFO Brett Sandercock sold 2,500 shares of the firm’s stock in a transaction that occurred on Monday, January 11th.
-The stock was sold at an average price of $218.70, for a total transaction of $546,750.00.
-Following the sale, the chief financial officer now owns 100,600 shares in the company, valued at approximately $22,001,220.
+In related news, CFO Brett Sandercock sold 2,500 shares of the stock in a transaction that occurred on Monday, January 11th.
+The stock was sold at an average price of $218.70, for a total value of $546,750.00.
+Following the transaction, the chief financial officer now owns 100,600 shares of the company’s stock, valued at $22,001,220.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, COO Robert Andrew Douglas sold 938 shares of the firm’s stock in a transaction on Friday, January 15th.
+The stock was sold at an average price of $212.86, for a total value of $199,662.68.
+Following the transaction, the chief operating officer now owns 12,602 shares in the company, valued at $2,682,461.72.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 24,082 shares of company stock worth $5,075,731.
-1.33% of the stock is owned by company insiders.
+Over the last 90 days, insiders sold 25,020 shares of company stock worth $5,275,393.
+Company insiders own 1.33% of the company’s stock.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
-BlackRock Inc. boosted its position in ResMed by 0.6% during the third quarter.
-BlackRock Inc. now owns 13,281,481 shares of the medical equipment provider’s stock worth $2,276,843,000 after acquiring an additional 77,643 shares during the last quarter.
-WCM Investment Management LLC boosted its holdings in shares of ResMed by 2.6% in the 3rd quarter.
-WCM Investment Management LLC now owns 8,690,493 shares of the medical equipment provider’s stock valued at $1,489,811,000 after purchasing an additional 221,840 shares during the last quarter.
-JPMorgan Chase & Co. boosted its holdings in shares of ResMed by 15.8% in the 3rd quarter.
-JPMorgan Chase & Co. now owns 1,630,909 shares of the medical equipment provider’s stock valued at $281,593,000 after purchasing an additional 223,033 shares during the last quarter.
-Charles Schwab Investment Management Inc. boosted its holdings in shares of ResMed by 7.3% in the 3rd quarter.
-Charles Schwab Investment Management Inc. now owns 718,741 shares of the medical equipment provider’s stock valued at $123,214,000 after purchasing an additional 49,038 shares during the last quarter.
-Finally, Morgan Stanley boosted its holdings in shares of ResMed by 32.8% in the 3rd quarter.
-Morgan Stanley now owns 387,217 shares of the medical equipment provider’s stock valued at $66,380,000 after purchasing an additional 95,654 shares during the last quarter.
-Hedge funds and other institutional investors own 69.38% of the company’s stock.
+Several hedge funds have recently modified their holdings of RMD.
+Man Group plc increased its stake in shares of ResMed by 304.5% during the second quarter.
+Man Group plc now owns 14,150 shares of the medical equipment provider’s stock valued at $2,717,000 after buying an additional 10,652 shares during the period.
+Orion Portfolio Solutions LLC increased its position in ResMed by 286.5% during the 2nd quarter.
+Orion Portfolio Solutions LLC now owns 286 shares of the medical equipment provider’s stock valued at $55,000 after purchasing an additional 212 shares during the period.
+Stephens Inc. AR raised its holdings in shares of ResMed by 10.1% in the 2nd quarter.
+Stephens Inc. AR now owns 6,408 shares of the medical equipment provider’s stock valued at $1,230,000 after purchasing an additional 586 shares in the last quarter.
+AdvisorNet Financial Inc lifted its position in shares of ResMed by 52.1% in the 2nd quarter.
+AdvisorNet Financial Inc now owns 292 shares of the medical equipment provider’s stock worth $56,000 after purchasing an additional 100 shares during the period.
+Finally, Principal Financial Group Inc. lifted its position in shares of ResMed by 7.1% in the 2nd quarter.
+Principal Financial Group Inc. now owns 226,935 shares of the medical equipment provider’s stock worth $43,572,000 after purchasing an additional 14,982 shares during the period.
+Institutional investors and hedge funds own 68.64% of the company’s stock.

 About ResMed